 - a.
-The ICIM Director, with the support of the Human Resources Department, will be responsible for hiring the Consultation Phase Coordinator and the Compliance Review Phase Coordinator on the basis of merit and through an open selection process, in accordance with the Bank's policies and procedures and the TOR attached to this Policy. - b.
-Both Coordinators will be full-time employees of the Bank under contracts of up to five years. - c.
-The staff grades for the Phase Coordinator positions will be determined by the ICIM Director following a recommendation from the Human Resources Department based on the relevant functions of the positions and the expertise and competencies of the selected finalists, and in accordance with the Bank's relevant personnel and recruitment policies. - 56.
-Authority to Contract.
+The ICIM Director, with the support of the Human Resources Department, will be responsible for hiring the Consultation Phase Coordinator and the Compliance Review Phase Coordinator on the basis of merit and through an open selection process, in accordance with the Bank's policies and procedures and the terms of reference attached to this Policy (see Annexes III and IV). - The individuals chosen to serve in both positions will be fulltime employees of the Bank under contracts of up to five years. - c.
+The staff grades for these two positions will be determined by the ICIM Director following a recommendation from the Human Resources Department of the Bank based on the relevant functions of the positions and the expertise and competencies of the selected finalists, and in accordance with the Bank's relevant personnel and recruitment policies. - 56.
+AUTHORITY TO CONTRACT.
 The ICIM Director is authorized to contract any external expert necessary, in strict compliance with the Bank's policies and procedures.
-In consultation with Human Resources, the ICIM Director will also prepare and maintain a list of independent expert consultants with specialized knowledge in areas such as mediation, dispute resolution, compliance, auditing, resettlement, environmental and social safeguard policies, and other required areas of expertise.
-These experts will not come from Management. - 57.
-Authority to Adopt Administrative Procedures.
+In consultation with the Human Resources Department, the ICIM Director will also prepare and maintain a list of independent expert consultants with specialized knowledge in areas such as mediation, dispute resolution, compliance, auditing, resettlement, indigenous peoples, environmental and social safeguard policies, and other required areas of expertise.
+These experts will not come from Management.

+- 57. AUTHORITY TO ADOPT ADMINISTRATIVE PROCEDURES.
 The ICIM Director is authorized to establish guidelines and adopt internal administrative procedures that are consistent with this Policy and the Bank's other policies and procedures. - 58.
-Access to Information and Confidentiality.
+ACCESS TO INFORMATION AND CONFIDENTIALITY.

 The disclosure of all information produced and received by the ICIM will be subject to the Access to Information Policy.
 In addressing a Request, the ICIM will have access to all relevant information for the due discharge of its work, and Bank staff will cooperate fully with the ICIM to ensure such access.
-All information provided by any of the Parties to the ICIM as confidential will be maintained confidential at all times and may not be disclosed without the written authorization of the party who provided the information, in accordance with the Access to Information Policy.
+All information provided by any of the Parties to the ICIM as confidential will be maintained confidential at all times and may not be disclosed without the written authorization of the Party who provided the information, in accordance with the Access to Information Policy.